StefanScherer/windows-docker-machine/README.md

 # Windows Docker Machine

-This Vagrant environment creates a Docker Machine to work from your MacBook with Windows containers.
+This Vagrant environment creates a Docker Machine to work on your MacBook with Windows containers.
 You can easily switch between Docker for Mac Linux containers and the Windows containers.

 ![Windows Docker Machine on macOS](images/windows_docker_machine.png)